impactcentre/iif-generic-soap-client/readme.md

 generic-soap-client [![Build Status](https://secure.travis-ci.org/impactcentre/iif-generic-soap-client.png?branch=master)](http://travis-ci.org/impactcentre/iif-generic-soap-client)
 -------------------

-This is a library that can execute operations of an arbitrary SOAP web service.
+This is a Java library that can execute operations of an arbitrary SOAP web service.

 It takes a URL to a WSDL and generates a data structure corresponding to the definitions.
 All operations and input fields can be accessed and set at runtime.
 After executing an operation,